fauna/fauna-python/README.rst

 Read Timeout
 ------------

-The read timeout specifies the maximum amount of time, in datetime.timedelta, to wait for a chunk of data to be received (for example, a chunk of the response body).
+The read timeout specifies the maximum amount of time, as ``datetime.timedelta``, to wait for a chunk of data to be received (for example, a chunk of the response body).
 If the client is unable to receive data within this time frame, a ``ReadTimeout`` exception is raised.

 Configure the read timeout using the ``http_read_timeout`` option.
 The default value if you do not provide one is ``DefaultHttpReadTimeout`` (None).